Getting rid of a musty smell in the bathroom can be quite straightforward and inexpensive. Here’s how I do it:

 Use this cleaner in the sink to remove black sludge from bathroom sink drain to release the odor and clean out the pipes.
 It works the same way to clean a stinky shower drain pipe or one from the bathtub.

-My Maintenance Routine for Removing a Musty Smell From the Bathroom
+Maintenance for Removing the Musty Smell from a Bathroom

 Preventative measures to limit moisture and keep your bathroom clean help reduce unwanted odor.
 The same is true when you need to get the musty smell out of a house.
 Since hot baths and showers create steam, and most bathrooms are enclosed spaces, they are inviting environments for mold.